I'm So Proud

-I'm So Proud is an album by American singer Deniece Williams, released in 1983 by Columbia Records.
+I'm So Proud is the sixth studio album by American singer Deniece Williams, released in 1983 by Columbia Records.
 The album reached No. 10 on the Billboard Top Soul Albums chart.

 Singles

 "Do What You Feel" reached No. 9 on the Billboard Hot Soul Singles chart.
 A cover of Curtis Mayfield's "I'm So Proud" reached No. 28 on the same chart.

 Critical reception

 Connie Johnson of the Los Angeles Times called I'm So Proud, "Williams' most consistently fine work in ages...
 The album works due to fresh-sounding, quality material.
 This is black pop at its most enterprising."
 Robert Christgau of The Village Voice found that "Williams has progressed, as they say, from Thom Bell's pop romanticism to George Duke's cosmic idealism."
 Phyl Garland of Stereo Review professed, "I'm So Proud shows why Deniece Williams has every right to be.
 It's simply superb."